libriscv/libriscv/README.md

 After this you might want to initialize your heap, if you have one.
 If not, consider getting a tiny heap implementation from an open source project.
 Perhaps also initialize some early standard out (stdout) facility so that you can get feedback from subsystems that print errors during initialization.

-Next up is calling global constructors, which while not common in C is very common in C++, and doesn't contribute much to the binary size anyway:
+Next up is calling global constructors, which while not common in C is very common in C++, and doesn't contribute much to the binary size:

 ```C++
 extern void(*__init_array_start [])();